EO4wellness/100-days-of-code/log.md

 **Today's Progress**: Finished up a couple of CSS sections on FreeCodeCamp.

 **Thoughts** Refreshed a bit of CSS through FreeCodeCamp exercises.
 Couldn't do an awful lot today because of the semester exam tomorrow.

+## Day 5: November 22, Thursday

+**Today's Progress**: Did the Applied Visual Design, Applied Accessibility and Responsive Web Design Principles sections on FreeCodeCamp.

+**Thoughts** It's always great fun coding up these animations in CSS.
+Yet another day in which I couldn't spend a lot of time coding.
+A strong comeback is on the cards buddy.
+See ya tomorrow!